stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 ## Records

-It is often useful to group together several values in a logical unit.
+It is often useful to group together several values as a logical unit.
 For instance, in our web application we might want to group information about a user in a single data type.
 Such data types are often called *product types*.
-The most common and convenient way to define such data types is the `record` construct:
+The most common and convenient way to define them is the `record` construct:

 ```idris
 record User where